imene-swaan/imene-swaan/README.md

 <h3 align="center">Machine Learning Engineer</h3>

-- 🔭 I’m an NLP Research Assistant at University of Zürich
+- 🔭 I’m an NLP Researcher at University of Zürich

 - 🎓 I have an MSc in Data Science from TU Dortmund University